 In today’s episode of Finished Object I present to you a few colored stripes.
 Currently you can see striped objects in many places.
 I am infected from this trend and tried self-striping wool.

-Here in Switzerland it’s really hard to get self-striping yarn.
-We have mostly industrial dyed yarn and therefore not much choices when it comes to special yarns – unless we order them online.
+Here in Switzerland, it’s really hard to get self-striping yarn.
+We have mostly industrial dyed yarn and therefore not many choices when it comes to special yarns – unless we order them online.
 So I did.
 I searched on Etsy.com and found the brand “Stray Cat Socks“.
 They have gorgeous colours, which makes it difficult to choose from.
 Every single skein comes in a box.
 That makes it even more special.

 Pattern: Vanilla socks by Carle Dehning (just as a reference)